Did you check the nutrition label on that can of soup before you tossed it into your grocery cart?

-“Dieters often count calories and check out the amount of fat,” says Lipparelli.
+“Dieters often count calories and check out the amount of fat,” Lipparelli says.
 “Patients with heart disease look for lower salt and lower fat foods because that is what’s important to them.
 Take your special health needs and goals into consideration and start there.”

 Once you know what type of nutrients you want to limit or get enough of, check the serving size to be sure you know just how much of each item on the label you’re actually eating if you consume the entire container.

-“The entire food label quantifies one serving size,” says Lipparelli.
+“The entire food label quantifies one serving size,” Lipparelli says.
 “Right below that, it says how many servings are in the package.
 That piece of information is critical.
 If there are three servings in a package, eating the entire package would result in tripling all the nutrition information.”

 For some packaged items, a serving size is not the same as the portion size you would normally eat.
 By checking the serving size, the amount of nutrients can be put into context.